Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 | p50 and p95 latency | Long tails can make support interactions unusable |

 All runnable experiments above operate on provided facts or deterministic state.
-A real delayed-parcel request requires current carrier scans and inventory.
-Reasoning alone cannot obtain those observations.
+A real release decision requires current CI status, security scan output, and review state from source systems.
+Reasoning alone can't obtain those observations.

-ReAct interleaves reasoning traces and task-specific actions so new observations can update the next decision.[6]
-For production systems, the important handoff is not a saved inner monologue.
-It is a validated action request, a controlled execution result, and a bounded next decision:
+ReAct interleaves reasoning traces and task-specific actions so new observations can update the next decision.[7]
+The production handoff isn't a saved inner monologue.
+It's a validated action request, a controlled execution result, and a bounded next decision:

-1Need: carrier exception is not present in supplied facts.
+1Need: security scan status is not present in supplied facts.

 3Runtime responsibility: validate authorization, execute call, log result.